Karmabunny/resiz-o-tron/README.md

 ## Supported operating systems

-The resiz-o-tron uses the .NET framework v2.0 and has been tested with:
+Resiz-o-Tron uses the .NET framework v2.0 and has been tested with:
 - Windows XP
 - Windows Vista
 - Windows 7